Tucker Barnhart Player Props: Cubs vs. Reds

 - Barnhart hit .221 with 10 doubles, a home run and 25 walks.

-- He homered once out of 94 games a year ago, going deep in 0.3% of his plate appearances.
+- He hit a home run once out of 94 games a year ago, going deep in 0.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.